 How to Open an Etsy Shop for a Minor

-Anyone under 18 are considered minors on Etsy, and they are not allowed to create an account.
-This is regardless if they plan to buy or sell.
+Anyone under 18 is considered a minor on Etsy, and they are not allowed to create an account.
+This is regardless of if they plan to buy or sell.

 If Etsy believes a minor is running an account in violation of their policies, they will permanently close the account.